Bambusstock/TimeBan/README.md

 `locale`

 Define the language files to use.
 Keep in mind that the languages files need to be present in `/server/plugins/TimeBan/lang`!

+`banUntilDate`

+Set to true and you will be able to ban using a "human readable" date like `21.02.2015-12:00`.
+The simple format will no longer work.

+`dateFormat`

+Specify the date format used to parse the date string provided by you for the ban command.
+Check out the JavaDoc for more information about [the pattern](http://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html).

 Language files
 --------------